yeokm1/yeokm1.github.io-hugo/content/post/2020/10/how-i-got-the-rarest-sg-aviation-cert/index.md

 General Aviation private pilots are a rare breed in Singapore.
 After discounting most airline and air force pilots who generally don't fly GA, there can't be more than a few hundred local GA pilots with active licences.

-Although this certificate to PIC a 9V-plane is rarer than the number of CAAS PPL holders itself, my experience pales in comparison to the effort they have to go through while earning and maintaining their licences.
+Although this PPL CoV certificate to PIC a 9V-plane is rarer than the number of CAAS PPL holders itself, my experience pales in comparison to the effort they have to go through while earning and maintaining their licences.
+Really salute them.

 Still as one private pilot says: